vsemyonoff/easymail/README.md

 I'm using Emacs for mail reading but **EasyMail** is mail reader agnostic and will work in background without any MUA at all, supposed that user can use any that supports **notmuch**.

-There are a lot of blogs/articles in network like _'My perfect mail setup'_ and each author thying to implement something new.
+There are a lot of blogs/articles in network like _'My perfect mail setup'_ and each author trying to implement something new.
 So [here](https://github.com/vsemyonoff/easymail) I've tried to join all found information together.

 ### Setup